physycom/vehicle_dynamics_Blender/tests/test_fixtures/README.md

 Two datasets:

 * crash_01:
-small dataset representint a car A that ran into car B from behind
+small dataset representing a car A that ran into car B from behind
 * parking:
 bigger dataset representing this tour in Bologna: